rathodg156/ReactJS_-Notes/README.md

-// Hello Welcome to my Notes on Namaste React , It's Just what i understand from the Course
+// Hello Welcome to my Notes on Namaste React , It's Just what Iunderstand from the Course